 As I went home that day, I felt a thrill that I could barely contain.
 That feeling still happens today in those moments of early love and requited affection, when an entire new world seems to open inside, containing you both, and all you want to do is smile in sunlight and write poetry about it.
 We were “boyfriend-girlfriend” for a year until I moved, and I was that weird seven-year-old who came home on Valentine’s Day with a delicate pewter vase, engraved with a rose, from my goofy, adorable seven-year-old boyfriend.
 The other girls weren’t really doing this.
 But I had found love.
 I felt special.

 This pattern followed me for the rest of my childhood and into adulthood.
 I loved love and smugly considered myself a hopeless romantic.
-Despite always having close friends, partnership remained my primary focus — a deep goal that shaped almost every action and choice I considered, and society only helped to enable this obsession.
+Despite always having close friends, partnership remained a primary focus that would often shape my actions and choices, and society only helped to enable this obsession.
 Finding love and being loved was where I derived value and a sense of safety.
-I was an introverted, sensitive, third culture kid who moved from one country to another every few years, never quite knowing what home was.
+I was an introverted, sensitive, third culture kid who craved connection but moved from one country to another every few years, never quite knowing what home was.
 Once I’d finally find a sense of belonging and ease, it was time to move again.
 I remember sobbing on plane rides as I read goodbye notes from my friends (and boyfriends, of course), feeling like my entire world had just ended and hating that I couldn’t do anything about it.
 Most of all, I hated that I’d have to start all over again, from scratch.

 The anxious little new girl who was scared of life remained inside me, and though it would take me decades to admit it, I certainly didn’t love her.
 So I had to outsource it.
 And if I found someone who could make me feel at ease, like Kit did that day in class, then maybe I could unhook myself from the anxiety — and be my real self!
 That’s all I really wanted.
 My soul was so tired from hiding and playing small.